 In the summer months, you can book a show and learn Menorcan traditions hands-on, such as baking bread, cheese making and more.

-Outside, the spectacle continues, with stately gardens which delight the senses, which you can wander while you’re serenaded by birdsong.
-For the modest entry fee of just €6.50, it’s a well worthwhile activity to discover on your trip to Menorca.
+Outside, the spectacle continues, with stately gardens that delight the senses, and you can wander while you’re serenaded by birdsong.
+For the modest entry fee of just €6.50, it’s a worthwhile activity to discover on your trip to Menorca.